 Let us be completely honest with you.
 If you or your loved one has been injured in a car crash caused by a defective auto part, recovering compensation will not be an easy or quick process.
 After all, you will most likely be up against multi-million or multi-billion-dollar auto manufacturers and their best product liability lawyers in California.

 These corporations have millions of dollars to defend themselves against product liability claims and dispute your allegations.
-Therefore, if you want to recover compensation for medical expenses, loss of income, pain, and suffering, and other damages, it is important to be represented by an experienced product liability attorney in Sherman Oaks or elsewhere in California.
+Therefore, if you want to recover compensation for medical expenses, loss of income, pain, and suffering, and other damages, it is important to be represented by an experienced product liability attorney in California.

 After a car accident that has been caused by a defective auto part, it is not immediately clear who can be held liable for your resulting damages.
 More often than not, you can sue several parties as part of your product liability claim: